mroach/mroach.github.io/_posts/2013-12-06-rollbarsharp-updated-to-0.3.0.md

 ### Param scrubbing

 Sensitive paramter values are now scrubbed.
 Each character is replaced with an asterisk.
+By default, any parameter in the following list will be scrubbed:

+<p><code>password password_confirmation confirm_password secret secret_token creditcard credit_card credit_card_number card_number ccnum cc_number</code></p>

+You can override this list by setting the `Rollbar.ScrubParams` configuration option.

 [View RollbarSharp on GitHub](https://github.com/mroach/rollbarsharp)